jreisinger/docs/data/blog/2022-05-19-my-infosec-career-evaluation.md

 I read Daniel Miessler's [article](https://danielmiessler.com/blog/build-successful-infosec-career/) and liked it.
 So I tried to evaluate myself against it.

 * ✅ come from one of these backgrounds
    * system administration 👈
    * networking
    * development
 * ✅ have a good foundation in all these and a decent strength in one
+   * system administration (Linux, LDAP, hardening, ...)
    * networking (TCP/IP, switching, routing, protocols, ...)
-    * system administration (Windows/Linux, AD, hardening, ...)
    * programming (concepts, scripting, OOP basics) 👈
 * ✅ have some relevant certifications (CCNA, CISSP, LPIC-2, CCENT, CKAD)
-* ✅ nurture your programming skills; you can build websites, tools, PoCs, ...
+* ✅ [nurture](https://github.com/jreisinger/gokatas) your programming skills; you can build websites, tools, PoCs, ...
-* ✅ stay up to date (twitter, RSS, ...)
+* ✅ stay up to date (twitter, email digests, ...)
 * ✅ have a lab (AWS + home server)
 * ✅ be always working on ([GitHub](https://github.com/jreisinger/)) projects
 * ✅ make contributions (on GitHub)